UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Token Constants
 The following constants are also stored in the `AcrossConfigStore` contract but are specific to an Ethereum token address.
 Therefore, they are fetched by querying the config store's `tokenConfig(address)` function.
 - "rateModel"
+- "spokeTargetBalances"
+  - This is contains a JSON mapping from chainId to JSON structs.
+  - Each struct contains two sub-fields, "target" and "threshold".
+  - Each is a string containing an integer.
+  - These integers should both be positive values.
+If either is negative, it should be treated as "0" when used.
+  - The "target" integer should be < the "threshold" integer.
+If not, the "theshold" integer should be treated as if it contained the same value as the "target" integer when used.
+  - If "spokeTargetBalances", a particular chainId is missing from the mapping, or "target" or "threshold" is missing, the missing "target" and "threshold" should be defaulted to 0.
 - "transferThreshold"

 For example, querying `tokenConfig("0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2")` might return: